-As a Digital Advisor, I’m one of the first points of contact for any customer contacting us digitally; whether by email, over Facebook, Twitter or our web chat – anything that isn’t a phone call.
+As a Digital Advisor, I work within the Customer Service team.
+I’m one of the first points of contact for any customer contacting us digitally, whether by email, over Facebook, Twitter or our web chat – anything that isn’t a phone call.

 We provide customers with their first impression of the organisation and are their direct link to the rest of the business.
 Our interactions with customers reflect the whole business, which is why customer service is so important.

 I’ve been working at Radian for nine years now.
 Over time, I’ve seen the way we interact with our customers change and we’ve had to adapt to this to continue providing a high-quality service.
 There has been a huge shift towards digital and our new Customer Portal is representative of this.
 And why not?
 Digital communication is quick, easy and convenient.